Sweden national badminton team: Slow decline (2000–present)

 Although Sweden qualified for the Thomas Cup in 2000 and 2002, the team failed to win against all of their opponents and finished last in the group stages.
 In 2004, Sweden fell short to the Netherlands in the second round of the Thomas Cup European Zone knockout stage and failed to qualify for the final tournament for the first time since 1982.
 In 2006, the team took part in the 2006 European Men's Team Badminton Championships but failed to reach the knockout stages after losing 3–2 to Ukraine in the group stages.
 In the 2008 European Men's Team Badminton Championships, the team went a step higher by advancing to the quarter-finals but could not advance further as they lost to Denmark 3–0.

 Sweden's group stage woes continued in 2010 and 2012 with the team losing to Russia and Denmark in the group stages of both editions respectively.
 In 2014, Sweden showed signs of resurgence after ousting fifth seeds, the Netherlands in the group stages and finishing first in their group to reach the quarter-finals of the European Team Championships.
 However, the team lost their chances of securing bronze when they lost 3–0 to Finland, making it their first ever defeat against the Finns since their first meeting in 1984.
 In 2016, the team qualified for the quarter-finals of the European Team Championships as the highest ranked second-placed team in the group stages but lost out to Germany 3–0.

 In 2020, Sweden were eliminated in the group stages of the European Team Championships after the team finished second behind England.
 In 2024, the team failed to qualify for the 2024 European Team Championships after losing 5–0 to England in the European qualifiers in Milton Keynes.

+Return to the Thomas Cup (2026)

+In December 2025, Sweden qualified for the 2026 European Men's Team Championships after defeating Azerbaijan 3–1 in their qualifying group final in Portugal.
+In the 2026 European Men's Team Championships, the team were drawn against France, Germany and host nation Turkey.
+The team edged past Turkey 3–2 then lost 5–0 to their French counterparts.
+The team then created an upset when they won a decisive victory against Germany 3–2 to book their place in their first ever semi-final at the European Team Championships.
+The team won bronze after losing to France 3–0 in the semi-finals.
+With this result, Sweden qualified for the Thomas Cup, marking it their first appearance since their last appearance in 2002.